 - someone is collecting you or dropping you off and needs to park at the place where you're being collected or dropped

-The blue badge cannot be used to park in a blue badge bay if you are not leaving the car when the car is parked.
+The Blue Badge can't be used to park in a Blue Badge bay if you are not leaving the car when the car is parked.

 It's a criminal offence to misuse a badge.
 This includes people other than the badge holder taking advantage of the parking concessions under the scheme.